altoo-ag/akka-kryo-serialization/README.md

     `libraryDependencies += "io.altoo" %% "akka-kryo-serialization" % "1.0.0"`

-  or for previously published versions

-    `libraryDependencies += "com.github.romix.akka" %% "akka-kryo-serialization" % "0.x.y"`

 * Add some new elements to your Akka configuration file, e.g. `application.conf`

-Note that from release 1.0.0 on we use semantic versioning - see [semver.org](https://semver.org/)
+Note that we use semantic versioning - see [semver.org](https://semver.org/)

 Which Maven repository contains this library?